Imprisoned Activist Atena Daemi Slapped With New Charge For Demanding Medical Care

 Political prisoners in Iran are singled out for harsh treatment, which often includes denial of medical care.

-Daemi, who turns 30 next month, was previously on hunger strike for nearly two months to protest a preliminary court’s ruling against her and her two sisters, Onsieh and Hanieh, for allegedly “insulting” agents of the Islamic Revolutionary Guard Corps (IRGC) and resisting arrest.
+Daemi, 29, was previously on hunger strike for nearly two months to protest a preliminary court’s ruling against her and her two sisters, Onsieh and Hanieh, for allegedly “insulting” agents of the Islamic Revolutionary Guard Corps (IRGC) and resisting arrest.

 She ended her protest on June 3, 2017 after they were all acquitted on appeal.